 Explore the fundamentals of robotics.
 Students build a robot with unique capabilities from scratch.
 They develop logic and programming skills through design, build, and coding.
-Using a cloud-based coding environment, students program their robots to complete a variety of challenges — designed to allow students to develop logic and programming skills fundamental to all robotics.
+Using a web-based coding environment, students program their robots to complete a variety of challenges — designed to allow students to develop logic and programming skills fundamental to all robotics.
 Through hands-on exploration and experimentation, students learn about conversion, conservation, and transfer of energy.

 Arduino, Circuit, Conditionals, Control flow, Debugging, Duration, Echolocation, Electricity, Frequency, IR sensor, Jumper wires, LED, PCB, Program, RGB pixels, Syntax, Ultrasonic sensor, Wavelength